ML-KULeuven/LearnSDD/README.md

 # Contact
-If you have further questions, do not hesitate to contact Jessa Bekker (https://people.cs.kuleuven.be/~jessa.bekker/)
+If you have further questions, do not hesitate to contact Jessa Bekker (https:
+//people.cs.kuleuven.be/~jessa.bekker/)

 # Cite
 Please cite the original paper when you use the code: